-If you inherited a property that you intend to sell, make sure you read this blog post all the way through to know the 3 things you can do in Hawaii to prepare your inherited house for the sale…
+If you inherited a house or property in Hawaii that you intend to sell, make sure you read this blog post all the way through to know the 3 things you can do to prepare your inherited house for the sale…

 Preparing Your Inherited House For Sale — Tip #1

 Perhaps the most important thing to do is to save the memories for yourself.
-It’s easy to discover that you have many mixed emotions about the property, and that can actually keep people from selling an inherited property.
-Instead, they just pay to hold onto the property but never really enjoy the property.
+It’s easy to discover that you have many mixed emotions about the home, and that can actually keep people from selling an inherited property.
+Instead, they just pay to hold onto the house but never really enjoy it.
 The best step here is to understand that you are experiencing emotions about the memories and about the person who lived here.
 The house itself is just the structure.